-To deal with this issue, in this work we combine the commute distance with the Maximum Caliber based "Spectral Gap Optimization of Order Parameters (SGOOP)" approach.
-This amounts to inducing a distance metric, which we call "SGOOP-d" that preserves kinetic truthfulness, and can be calculated from long unbiased simulations as well as biased simulations.
+To deal with this issue, in this work we combine the commute distance^{15,16} with the Maximum Caliber based "Spectral Gap Optimization of Order Parameters (SGOOP)" approach.18 This amounts to inducing a distance metric, which we call "SGOOP-d" that preserves kinetic truthfulness, and can be calculated from long unbiased simulations as well as biased simulations.
 Such biased simulations are often unavoidable in the study of rare events in chemical and biological physics.
-Here we use metadynamics as an example of the biasing method to illustrate the usefulness of SGOOP-d, while anticipating that the method directly applies to other biasing proa)Electronic mail: ptiwary@umd.edu
+Here we use metadynamics19 as an example of the biasing method to illustrate the usefulness of SGOOP-d while anticipat-

+^{a)}Electronic mail: ptiwary@umd.edu

 Figure 1.
-This flowchart describes the calculation of the $m$ -th RC component $\chi^{(m)}$ , $m \geq 1$ through multi-dimensional spectral gap optimization.
-For each $m$ we calculate $d^{(m)}$ in Eq.
-10, which represents the contribution to commute distance on the basis of this $m$ -th component.
-The optimal RC $\chi^{(m)}$ will be fed to the next SGOOP calculation for finding $d^{(m+1)}$ .
-This iteration will stop when we obtain convergence in state-to-state $d{\text{comm}}^2$ values with addition of RC components.
-The commute distance $d{\text{comm}}^2$ will be the sum of all the $d^{(m)}$ obtained in the iteration.
+This flowchart describes the calculation of the m -th RC component $\chi^{(m)}$, $m \geq 1$ through multi-dimensional spectral gap optimization.
+For each m we calculate $d^{(m)}$ in Eq.
+17, which represents the contribution to commute distance on the basis of this m -th component.
+The optimal RC $\chi^{(m)}$ will be fed to the next SGOOP calculation for finding $d^{(m+1)}$.
+This iteration will stop when we obtain convergence in state-to-state d{comm}^2 values with addition of RC components.
+The commute distance d{comm}^2 will be the sum of all the $d^{(m)}$ obtained in the iteration.

-ocols as well.
-We demonstrate the utility of the method by studying a range of model systems including conformational transitions in a small peptide Ace-Ala3-Nme.
-In this system for instance, one has a total of at least 28 inter-state transitions.
-As we show here, with only two component-RC learnt from SGOOP-d we do accurately capture most of the 28 pairs of distances, with minimal improvement achieved by adding a 3rd component to the RC.
+ing that the method directly applies to other biasing protocols as well.20 We demonstrate the utility of the method by studying a range of model systems including conformational transitions in a small peptide Ace-Ala3-Nme.
+In this system, for instance, one has a total of at least 28 inter-state transitions.
+As we show here, with only two component-RC learned from SGOOP-d we do accurately capture most of the 28 pairs of distances, with minimal improvement achieved by adding a 3rd component to the RC.
 Similar results are obtained on the basis of input trajectories coming from metadynamics simulations biased along pre-selected biasing variables.
 Open-source software detailing the method has also been released.